kamiarkordari/Behavioral-Cloning/README.md

 ##### Validation Data
 After shuffling the data, I split the dataset into training and validation set by keeping 20% of the data in validation Set.

+##### Generators
+Storing 10,000 simulator images that are 160 x 320 x 3 would take over 1.5 GB of memory.
+Preprocessing data types from `int` to `float` can increase the size of the data by a factor of 4.

+Instead of storing the preprocessed data in memory all at once, generators can be used to pull pieces of data and process them on the fly only when we need them.
+This increases memory efficiency.

 ### Result
 I saved the trained model architecture as `model.h5` using `model.save('model.h5')`.
 Then, I test it in the simulator (in the autonomous mode) using `python drive.py model.h5` command.